 Microsoft Intune Features

-First of all, Microsoft Intune allows you to create your own protection policies so you can control who has access to company data.
+Microsoft Intune allows you to create your own protection policies so you can control who has access to company data.
 It allows you to ensure that data stays protected by controlling how they use it within Office and other apps.
-You can define access based on users, location, device state, app sensitivity and real-time risk.
+You can define access based on users, location, device state, app sensitivity, and real-time risk.

 As a cloud-based tool, Microsoft Intune enables you to manage enrolled devices remotely, eliminating the need for on-premise management infrastructure.
 Consequently, the admin can manage all client devices from anywhere so long as they have an internet connection.